tylertian123/ryver-latexbot/usage_guide.md

 Use `@latexbot macro delete <macro>` to delete a macro.

 By default no macros are defined.
-Here's a recommended list that you could add:
+Here's a suggested list that you could add:

 - `.shrug` - &#x00af;\\\_(&#x30c4;)\_/&#x00af; (Make sure to escape the backslashes and underscores)
 - `.tableflip`, `.flip` - (&#x256f;&#xb0;&#x25a1;&#xb0;)&#x256f;&#xfe35; &#x253b;&#x2501;&#x253b;